DimitriPalmer22/Studio-Docs/Projects/Summer Project/Versions/Avernoth v0.7.0.md

 # Feature Updates

+## Interaction Priority System
+- [ ] If more than 1 item is currently with selection range, but one of them has higher priority than the other, immediately consider the higher priority option

 ## Spell C++ Classes
 - [ ] Data asset for sound info so the attenuation settings can be placed somewhere other than my details panel
 	- [ ] This should also fix the concurrent sounds issue